Injections are still the preferred method of treating Pernicious Anaemia

 High dose oral cobalamin would be a reasonable alternative as maintenance in patients unable to tolerate intramuscular injections provided there is good compliance with treatment.
 On the other hand, some patients may prefer intramuscular injection therapy in order to assure effective treatment.

 The frequency of injections varies from country to country.
-In the UK this is usually a 1mg/ml injection every three months though many doctors prescribe more frequent injections.
+In the UK this is usually a 1mg injection every two to three months though many doctors prescribe more frequent injections.

 Those injections used to be given every month in the 1960’s but this was changed to every two months in the 1970’s and to every three months in 1984.